Haberfield, New South Wales: European settlement

 Nicholas Bayly, a soldier, received the first land grant in the area in 1803 but sold it two years later to Simeon Lord who called it Dobroyde Estate.
 Lord gave the land to his daughter Sarah Ann and her new husband David Ramsay as a wedding present in 1825 and it stayed in the hands of the Ramsay family until the end of the century.
-The Ramsays developed orchards in the area and built a number of fine houses for various members of the family including Yasmar (Ramsay spelt backwards) and St David's Presbyterian church.
+The Ramsays developed orchards in the area and built a number of fine houses for various members of the family, including Yasmar (Ramsay spelt backwards), and St David's Presbyterian church, which was opened in 1869 with Prince Alfred, Duke of Edinburgh in attendance.
 They also created four of the suburb's current streets: Ramsay Street, Dalhousie Street (named after the Ramsay's historic home in Scotland), Boomerang Street and Waratah Street.

 In 1901, landholder Richard Stanton bought 50 acre from two Ramsay children and subdivided the area to create a garden suburb.
 Sydney had recently suffered outbreaks of the bubonic plague in overcrowded parts of the inner city and the garden suburb movement was a response to that, encouraging fresh air.
 He also claimed the development to be "slumless, laneless and publess".
 The houses were designed by the architectural firm Spencer, Stansfield and Wormald.
 Stanton named the suburb 'Haberfield', after the English branch of his family.
 The fact that the development started in 1901 and a number of the early streets were named after prominent federal politicians has led to the suburb also being known as 'The Federation Suburb'.